2-Way Directional Valve (G)

 Details

-A continuous smoothing factor that ensures smooth opening by correcting the orifice characteristic in the nearly open and nearly closed positions.
+The continuous smoothing coefficient, which ensures smooth opening by correcting the characteristic of the hole in the almost open and almost closed positions.

 Dependencies

-To use this parameter, set Opening characteristic to `Linear'.
+To use this parameter, set the Opening characteristic parameter to Linear.

 |